ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 #### Radio Sender

 Radio senders transmit their input value to other radio receivers on the same channel and isolation level.
+The logic output of radio senders is always 0.

 Its settings are shown in figure \ref{fig:RCSender} and are as follows: